-ConvaMax[TM] Superabsorber, a new dressing for moderate to highly exuding wounds, available in non-adhesive and silicone adhesive formats.
+ConvaMax[TM] Superabsorber, an innovative dressing for moderate to highly exuding wounds that effectively locks away large amount of exudate including harmful bacteria and MMPs to promote wound healing1.
+ConvaMax is available in non-adhesive and silicone adhesive formats.

-ConvaMaxTM Superabsorber is a dressing designed to manage moderate to high levels of fluid and exudate.
+ConvaMax[TM] Superabsorber is a dressing designed to manage moderate to high levels of fluid and exudate1.
 The superabsorbent central pad absorbs exudate and forms a gel, locking it away in the core, preventing release back to the wound.